Key takeaways

 How do you get finance to build your house?

-If you need to borrow money to build your home, you'll need to apply for a construction loan.
 These loans can be set up to allow you to purchase a vacant block of land first and then build on that land within a set timeframe or to fund the construction of your home if you already own the land.

 Unlike a regular mortgage, where the lender gives you access to a big lump sum when you take out the loan, a construction loan is set up a little differently.
-The lender calculates the total amount you will need to borrow to pay your builder, and then allows you to access portions of this amount at specified times so you can pay your builder throughout the construction process.
+The lender calculates the total amount you will need to borrow to pay your builder, and then allows you to access portions of this amount at specified times to pay your builder throughout the construction process.
 These loan withdrawals are known as progress draws and are a predetermined percentage of the total mortgage amount.

 The lender will typically set a timeframe, such as one year, for the construction of your house and probably only require you to make interest payments while your home is being built.
 Once construction is complete and the builder has been paid, you will start making full principal and interest repayments.

-Frequently Asked Questions
+Frequently Asked Questions about costs of building a home

 More guides on Finder